Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 ---

-## VIII.
+## IX.
 Promotions and Promotional Offers

 From time to time, Compendium may offer: